-Our Board of Directors directs the management of our business and affairs as provided by Delaware law and conducts its business through meetings of the Board of Directors and two standing committees: the Audit and the Compensation Committee.
-Effective upon completion of this offering, our Board of Directors will also have a Nominating Committee.
+Our Board of Directors directs the management of our business and affairs as provided by Delaware law and conducts its business through meetings of the Board of Directors and three standing committees: the Audit, the Compensation and the Nominating Committee.
 In addition, from time to time, other committees may be established under the direction of the Board of Directors when necessary or advisable to address specific issues.

-Each of the Audit Committee, Compensation Committee and Nominating Committee will operate under a charter that will be approved by our Board of Directors.
-A copy of each of these charters will be available on our website upon completion of this offering.
+Each of the Audit Committee, Compensation Committee and Nominating Committee operates under a charter that was approved by our Board of Directors.
+A copy of each of these charters is available on our website at www.commscope.com.
+Information on, or accessible through, our website is not part of this prospectus, nor is such content incorporated by reference herein.